Aleš Dakskobler and Matjaz Valant* Pages 68 - 74 ( 7 )

 Results: For a successful ordering into a large-scale closed packed assembly, the external shear force must not exceed the inter-particle attractive interaction for the minimum possible average angle (as in the closed packed structures) but be high enough to enable the particles to move in the highly loaded suspension.

-Conclusions: The developed method for the self-assembly of the weakly flocculated systems can be applied very generally for e.g. a control over a composition of heterogeneous colloidal crystals, manufacturing of the large-scale photonic crystals or preparation of very densely packed compacts of particles needed for the production of sintered ceramics.
+Conclusion: The developed method for the self-assembly of the weakly flocculated systems can be applied very generally e.g. a control over a composition of heterogeneous colloidal crystals, manufacturing of the large-scale photonic crystals or preparation of very densely packed compacts of particles needed for the production of sintered ceramics.

-Colloidal cystals, photonic crystals, self-assembly, SiO2 spherical particles, weakly-flocculated suspensions.
+Colloidal crystals, photonic crystals, self-assembly, SiO2 spherical particles, weakly-flocculated suspensions, interparticle potential.

 VALL-CER d.o.o.
-Tehnološki park 24, Ljubljana 1000, Institute of Fundamental and Frontier Sciences, University of Electronic Science and Technology of China, Chengdu 610054, China cMaterials Research Laboratory, University of Nova Gorica, Nova Gorica 5000
+Tehnološki park 24, Ljubljana 1000, Institute of Fundamental and Frontier Sciences, University of Electronic Science and Technology of China, Chengdu 610054